Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

  - `Router` which contains functions to work with and listen to URLs.
  - `Route` which contains active patterns to parse URL segments easily.

-The first function to use from the `Router` module is the `currentUrl()` which parses the URL of the page that the application has landed on into URL segments.
+The first function to use from the `Router` module is `currentUrl()` which parses the URL of the page that the application has landed on into URL segments.
 The parsed segments will be the initial value for the `CurrentUrl`.

 Much more interesting is what is happening in the `render` function.
 Here we will use the `router` function from the `Router` module and use it as if it was a UI element:
 ```fsharp {highlight: ['12-15']}